 Two members from the union meet four times per year with representatives of the employer and graduate studies in order to evaluate applications and oversee disbursements for four different need-based bursaries: GA Bursary Fund, Master’s Bursary Fund, Ph.D.
 Completion Fund, Graduate Student Bursary.
 Committee representatives are not eligible for the bursaries.
 Honorarium: $400 per year per member.

 The purpose of this committee is to facilitate the disbursement of Child Care Fund among CUPE 3903 members.
 Part of the work of this committee will be mobilizing members to apply for this fund, reaching out to all members with childcare needs, and inputting the data collected.
-The committee consists of four members and is elected annually.
-Honorarium: $250 per member per year.
+The committee consists of four members and is elected annually at the September GMM.
+Honorarium: $500 per member per year.

 CUPE Toronto District Council